-We attribute each of the 100 historical figures to a birth place at the country level, to a birth date in year, to a gender, and to a cultural group.
-The birth place is assigned as the current country.
-The cultural group of historical figures is assigned by the the most spoken language of their birth place at the current country level.
-For examples, if someone was born in "Constantinople" in the ancient Roman era, since the place is now Istanbul, Turkey, we assign her/his birth place as "Turkey" and since Turkish is the most spoken language in Turkey, we assign this person to the Turkish cultural group.
+We attribute each of the 100 historical figures to a birth place at the country level (actual country borders), to a birth date in year, to a gender, and to a cultural group.
+Historical figures are assigned to the countries currently at the locations where they were born.
+The cultural group of historical figures is assigned by the most spoken language of their birth place at the current country level.
+For example, if someone was born in "Constantinople" in the ancient Roman era, since the place is now Istanbul, Turkey, we assign her/his birth place as "Turkey" and since Turkish is the most spoken language in Turkey, we assign this person to the Turkish cultural group.
 If the birth country does not belong to any of the 24 cultures (languages) which we consider, we assign WR (world) as the culture of this person.
-We would like to point out that although a culture can not be defined by only language, we think that language is a suitable first-approximation of culture.
-All lists of top 100 historical figures with their birth place, birth date, gender, and cultural group for each Wikipedia edition and for each ranking algorithm are represented in [36].
+We would like to point out that although a culture can not be defined only by language, we think that language is a suitable first-approximation of culture.
+All lists of top 100 historical figures with their birth place, birth date, gender, and cultural group for each Wikipedia edition and for each ranking algorithm are represented in [39].
 A part of this information is also reported in SI.

 To apply PageRank and 2DRank methods, we consider each edition as the network of articles of the given edition connected by hyper-links among the articles (see the details of ranking algorithms in Section Methods).
 The full list of considered Wikipedia language editions is given in Table 1.
 Table 2 represents the top 10 historical figures by PageRank and 2DRank in the English Wikipedia.
-Roughly speaking, top PageRank articles imply highly cited articles in Wikipedia and top 2DRank articles imply highly cited and simultaneously highly citing articles in Wikipedia.
+Roughly speaking, top PageRank articles imply highly cited articles in Wikipedia and top 2DRank articles imply articles which are both highly cited and highly citing in Wikipedia.
 In total, we identified 2400 top historical figures for each ranking algorithm.
 However, since some historical figures such as Jesus, Aristotle, or Napoleon appear in multiple Wikipedia editions, we have 1045 unique top PageRank historical figures and 1616 unique top 2Drank historical figures.

 We should note that the extraction of persons and their information from a Wikipedia edition is not an easy task even for the English edition, and much more complicated for certain other language editions.
 Therefore, the above automatic method based on 1.1 million English names and their corresponding names seems to us to be the most adequate approach.
-Of course, it will miss people who do not have a biographical article in English Wikipedia.
-Cross-checking investigation is done for Korean and Russian Wikipedia, which are native for two authors, by selecting top 100 persons manually from top lists of all articles ordered by PageRank and 2DRank in both Wikipedia editions.
+Of course, it will miss people who do not have a biographical article on the English Wikipedia.
+Cross-checking investigation is done for Korean and Russian Wikipedia, which are native languages for two authors, by manually selecting top 100 persons from top lists of all articles ordered by PageRank and 2DRank in both Wikipedia editions.
 We find that our automatic search misses on average only 2 persons from 100 top persons for these two editions (the missed names are given in SI).
 The errors appear due to transcription changes of names or missing cases in our name-database based on English Wikipedia.
 For Western languages the number of errors is presumably reduced since transcription remains close to English.
 Based on the manual inspection for the Korean and the Russian Wikipedia, we expect that the errors of our automatic recovery of the top people from the whole articles ordered by PageRank and 2DRank are on a level of two percent.